smart-data-models/dataModel.DCAT-AP/Dataset/doc/spec.md

         model: rdfs:Resource
         type: Property
     datasetType:
-      description: 'This property refers to the type of the Dataset.
+      description: 'Property.
+Model:''dct:type''.
+This property refers to the type of the Dataset.
 It corresponds to the property ''Type'' of the DCAT 2.0.1.
 A controlled vocabulary for the values has not been established.'
       type: string
       x-ngsi:
         model: dct:type
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     documentation:
-      description: 'This property refers to a page or document about this Dataset'
+      description: 'Property.
+Model:''foaf:Document''.
+This property refers to a page or document about this Dataset'
       items:
         format: uri
         type: string